blue-pho3nix/blue-windots/README.md

 ```

 #### If you want to change your Desktop image after install
-There are 6 images in your `C:\Windows\Resources\Themes\One Dark Pro\Wallpapers` folder.<br>
+- There are 6 images in your `C:\Windows\Resources\Themes\One Dark Pro\Wallpapers` folder.<br>
-You can preview the images [here](https://github.com/blue-pho3nix/blue-windots/tree/main/config/theme/One%20Dark%20Pro/Wallpapers) before installing...
+- You can preview the images [here](https://github.com/blue-pho3nix/blue-windots/tree/main/config/theme/One%20Dark%20Pro/Wallpapers) before installing...
 You can always edit them in your Git clone if you really want the diff background images to be auto-set during installation.

 ---
+## Got Questions, Issues, or Suggestions?

-If anything doesn't work for you, ping me in #rice on [Discord](https://discord.gg/TujAjYXJjr) (Blue Pho3nix).
+Ping me in #rice on [Discord](https://discord.gg/TujAjYXJjr) (Blue Pho3nix).